For Patients & Caregivers

-Laboratory experiments suggest a saponin component derived from sea cucumber may have antitumor effects by inhibiting formation of new blood vessels.
-This effect has not been studied in humans.
+Lab experiments suggest a saponin compound in sea cucumber may have antitumor properties, but it has not been studied in humans.

 Sea cucumber is used in Chinese medicine to increase longevity, but there are no clinical data to support this use.

-Although Sea cucumber in Chinese medicine used to treat impotence, there are no clinical data to back this use.
+Although sea cucumber is used in Chinese medicine to treat impotence, there are no clinical data to back this use.

-Sea cucumber is a rich source of chondroitin sulfate, shown to be effective for osteoarthritis.
+Sea cucumber is a rich source of chondroitin sulfate, which may be helpful for osteoarthritis.

-Sea cucumber is used in Chinese medicine to treat urinary problems.
-However, clinical data to support this use are lacking.
+Sea cucumber is used in Chinese medicine to treat urinary problems, but clinical data are lacking.

 A branched-chain fatty acid known as 12-methyltetradecanoic acid, isolated from sea cucumber, is thought to inhibit prostate cancer cell proliferation by increasing caspase-3 activity (1).
-The proposed mechanism for the anti-angiogenic and antitumor effects of Philinopside A, a saponin derived from sea cucumber, is by inhibiting tyrosine kinase receptors (2).
-Frondoside A, a triterpenoid glycoside from Cucumaria frondosa, also has anti-angiogenic activity (9).
+The proposed mechanism for the antiangiogenic and antitumor effects of Philinopside A, a saponin derived from sea cucumber, is by inhibiting tyrosine kinase receptors (2).
+Frondoside A, a triterpenoid glycoside from Cucumaria frondosa, may also have antiangiogenic activity (9).